Small Sacrifices: Reception

 Upon its broadcast, the film was met with wide acclaim.
 It scored three Emmy Award nominations, including Outstanding Comedy/Drama Special and Outstanding Lead Actress in a Miniseries or Special (Farrah Fawcett).

-It was also awarded a Peabody Award, which cited the high quality of Fawcett's performance: "This terrifying true story, based on Ann Rule’s best-selling book, marked a high point in television drama for 1989.
+Small Sacrifices also received a Peabody Award, which cited the high quality of both the show and Fawcett's performance:

+"This terrifying true story, based on Ann Rule’s best-selling book, marked a high point in television drama for 1989.
 At the heart of the chilling tale of a mother’s mental illness and unthinking cruelty is the performance of Farrah Fawcett.
-With this portrayal, Farrah Fawcett has forever put to rest the image of her talents associated with Charlie’s Angels.
-Ably assisted by Ryan O’Neal, with exceptional writing by Joyce Eliason and direction by David Greene, Ms. Fawcett brings a sense of realism rarely seen in television miniseries.
+With this portrayal, Farrah Fawcett has forever put to rest the image of her talents associated with Charlie's Angels.
+Ably assisted by Ryan O'Neal, with exceptional writing by Joyce Eliason and direction by David Greene, Ms. Fawcett brings a sense of realism rarely seen in television miniseries.
 For a drama of unusual power, a Peabody Award to Small Sacrifices."